RashwanthJeyaprakash/MySQL_Fundamentals/README.md

 This  project is designed to build a solid foundation in **SQL** using **MySQL**.
 It walks through scenarios where key SQL concepts are applied to analyze data and understand relational database systems.

 ---
 ### **Customer_Behaviour Analysis**  - mini project

-### objective

-Understand customer trends at a DVD rental store by analyzing:
-- Who rents the most?
-- Which customers are most loyal?
-- How recent, frequent, and valuable are their rentals?
-- ETC...

 ### Schema diagram